-Four Section 4(f) properties would be used (or impacted) by the Candidate Build Alternatives: NRHP-listed RCPHD (including retaining walls and stormwater outfall headwalls that may be impacted from proposed reconstruction or demolition and replacement), the individually NRHP-eligible Soapstone Creek Culvert, contributing elements of the NRHP-eligible gatehouse at La Villa Firenze, and Rock Creek Park as both a contributing historic site and as a Park facility (see Sections 3.2 and 3.3.9 for descriptions of these resources).
+Four Section 4(f) properties would be used (or impacted) by the Build Alternatives: NRHP-listed RCPHD (including retaining walls and stormwater outfall headwalls that may be impacted from proposed reconstruction or demolition and replacement), the individually NRHP-eligible

+Soapstone Creek Culvert, contributing elements of the NRHP-eligible gatehouse at La Villa Firenze, and Rock Creek Park as both a contributing historic site and as a Park facility (see Sections 3.2 and 3.3.9 for descriptions of these resources).
 The Preferred Alternative would impact all four Section 4(f) properties: NRHP-listed RCPHD (including retaining walls and stormwater outfall headwalls that may be impacted from proposed reconstruction or demolition and replacement), the individually NRHP-eligible Soapstone Creek Culvert, and Rock Creek Park.
 The portion of the original stone retaining walls associated with the Gatehouse at La Villa Firenze that are located within the DDOT right-of-way would be relocated.

 There is no feasible and prudent alternative that avoids the Section 4(f) use of contributing elements of RCPHD (retaining walls and stormwater outfall headwalls), the Soapstone Creek Culvert, the stone retaining walls associated with the Gatehouse at La Villa Firenze; and Rock Creek Park.
-Based on the least overall harm balancing factor table and systematic rating system (identified in Table 4-13), the Preferred Alternative has the best rating for least overall harm.
-The primary discriminator centers around the extent of reconstruction of portions of the stone retaining walls associated with the Gatehouse at La Villa Firenze and serious concerns by the Government of Italy of potential land acquisition of sovereign property for DDOT right-of-way (Factors 4 and 6).
+Based on the least overall harm balancing factor table and systematic rating system (identified in Table 4-13), the Preferred Alternative and Alternative 3 have the best ratings for least overall harm.
+The primary discriminator between the Preferred Alternative and Alternative 3 is the serious concerns expressed by the Government of Italy (the owner of the Gatehouse at La Villa Firenze) of potential land acquisition of Sovereign Nations property for DDOT right-of-way required for Alternative 3 (Factor 6).
 Sovereign soil is protected by the principle of inviolability of diplomatic missions as guaranteed by international law.
-Although the Candidate Build Alternatives all have Section 4(f) uses of contributing elements of the RCPHD (retaining walls and stormwater outfall headwalls), Soapstone Creek Culvert, the stone retaining walls associated with the Gatehouse at La Villa Firenze, and Rock Creek Park, all possible planning to minimize harm to historic properties has been investigated.
-Minimization measures have already been incorporated into the design of the road and stormwater outfall features; others are stipulated in the draft MOA.

-Measures to minimize harm incorporated into the project design include:
+Although the Build Alternatives all have Section 4(f) uses of contributing elements of the RCPHD (retaining walls and stormwater outfall headwalls), Soapstone Creek Culvert, the stone retaining walls associated with the Gatehouse at La Villa Firenze, and Rock Creek Park, all possible planning to minimize harm to historic properties has been investigated.
+Minimization measures have already been incorporated into the design of the road and stormwater outfall features; other mitigation measures are stipulated in the executed Section 106 MOA (see Appendix O), as concurred upon by the DC SHPO.
+Overall measures to minimize harm incorporated into the project design include:

-- Replacement of Soapstone Creek Culvert: Use of context sensitive design and materials; reuse of existing materials as appropriate. - Construction of new retaining and coping walls: Use of context sensitive design and appropriate materials. - Reconstruction of existing historic retaining walls: Use of context sensitive design and materials; reuse of existing materials as appropriate.

-- Replacement of outfalls: Reconstruction of stone surrounds in portions of the stone retaining walls and stone headwalls; reuse of existing materials as appropriate. - Post-construction activities: re-setting original stone and metal boundary markers considered contributing elements to the RCPHD. - Post-construction activities: Restoration of native tree species and vegetation in Rock Creek Park.
+- Replacement of Soapstone Creek Culvert: Use of context sensitive design and materials; reuse of existing materials as appropriate. - Construction of new retaining and coping walls: Use of context sensitive design and appropriate materials. - Reconstruction of existing historic retaining walls: Use of context sensitive design and materials; reuse of existing materials as appropriate. - Replacement of outfalls: Reconstruction of stone surrounds in portions of the stone retaining walls and stone headwalls; reuse of existing materials as appropriate. - Post-construction activities: Re-setting original stone and metal boundary markers considered contributing elements to the RCPHD. - Post-construction activities: Restoration of native tree species and vegetation in Rock Creek Park.